Workplace violence can strike anywhere, anytime, and no one is immune. It is extremely important to prepare your team for the unthinkable.

 Every year nearly 2 million American workers report that they’ve been victims of workplace violence.
 According to the Bureau of Labor Statistics, transportation incidents were the most frequent fatal workplace event nationally in 2016, accounting for 40 percent of fatal work injuries.
 Violence and other injuries by persons/animals was the second-most common fatal event (17 percent), followed by falls, slips, or trips (16 percent).
 These numbers are staggering and employers must prepare for the potential of violence.

 Training and preparation is the key to survival.
-The National Safety Council, Nebraska provides two options for Workplace Violence training.
-The first is the OSHA 7105 one (1) day training course (see link below for details).
-The second option is for NSCN to customize a training specifically for your team based on the topics below.
+The National Safety Council, Nebraska provides customized training specifically for your team based on the topics below.
 Our customized training can be based on any or all of the following topics to fit your company’s needs, industry, environment, and time constraints.

 Workplace Violence/Active Shooter